 4. Tiger coats are unique.
 In addition to being visible on their skin, each tiger's stripes are unique to the animal.
 As a result, identifying and tracking tigers for conservation purposes can be performed through a visual inspection.
 Despite their uniqueness, the stripes all serve the same purpose: To break up the tiger's silhouette and make it harder for would-be prey to spot them before they pounce.

 5. Tigers are careful, solitary hunters.
 Unlike lions, which work together and live in prides, tigers keep to themselves and hunt alone during the night.
 They are equipped for it, however.
 Their eyesight is at night is about six times better than ours, and with hind legs longer than their front legs, they're able to leap almost 33 feet (10 meters).
 Top that with a top running speed of 40 mph (65 kph), you would think that tigers would be top-notch hunters, but only one in 10 of a tiger's hunts is successful.

 6. Tigers don't shy away from water.
 Most felines are notorious for their aversion to water.
-They'll drink it, absolutely, but get most cats of any size near it and they became rather unhappy.
+They'll drink it, of course, but get most cats of any size near it and they became rather unhappy.
 Not so with tigers.
-Perhaps due to their adaptability when it comes to their environment, tigers will swim and play in water, even sitting in it to cool off during the heat of the day.
+Tigers will swim and play in water, and will even sit in it to cool off during the heat of the day.